ephekt/Budget-Publishing/README.md

 may want to do in the future is come up with some sort of markup language in order to support formatting specific words.
-Right now that kind of formatting can be accomplished my manually putting LaTeX commands (with the \ escaped to be \\) in the text.
+Right now that kind of formatting can be accomplished my manually putting LaTeX commands (with the \ escaped to be \\\\) in the text.

 #### list
-contains two attributes, a "value" which is a list of text string that will be put into the list, and an optional "listtype".
+contains two attributes, a "value" which is a list of text string that will be put into the list, and an optional "listType".
 List time is the name of a defined macro used for the list bulleting.
 For example, one may have

-    "listtype":"checkl"
+    "listType":"checkl"

 where checkl has been defined as follows: